Contact

 Table of contents

-Shopify is one of the most well-known e-commerce platforms in the world.
-Hundreds of thousands of retailers, from small startups to international brands, rely on it because it's easy to set up, scales quickly, and offers a massive app ecosystem.
+Shopify is one of the most well-known e-commerce platforms worldwide.
+From small startups to global brands, hundreds of thousands of merchants rely on it because it’s easy to set up, scales quickly, and comes with a massive app ecosystem.

-Nevertheless, many companies eventually ask themselves the question: Is there a better Shopify alternative?
+Still, many companies eventually ask themselves: Is there a better Shopify alternative?

-Perhaps because certain B2B features are needed, because internal developers want maximum freedom, or because another licensing model seems more attractive.
+Sometimes it’s because they need more advanced B2B features, or because an internal development team wants maximum freedom, or simply because another licensing model seems more attractive.

-In this article, you'll get an overview of the most important Shopify alternatives in 2025.
-We compare the platforms based on their strengths, weaknesses, and target audiences, and show you in which scenarios Shopify often remains the better choice.
+In this article, you’ll get an overview of the most important Shopify alternatives in 2025.
+We compare the platforms based on strengths, weaknesses, and target groups and we also show in which scenarios Shopify remains the smarter choice despite strong competition.

-Before we examine the alternatives in detail, it's important to understand the criteria you should use to evaluate a platform.
-Choosing a e-commerce platform isn't just a technical question.
-It also influences your cost structure, your speed to market, and ultimately the success of your entire business model.
+Before looking at alternatives in detail, it’s important to understand the criteria you should use to evaluate a platform.
+Choosing an e-commerce system isn’t purely a technical decision.
+It affects your cost structure, your speed to market, and ultimately the success of your entire business model.

 • International scaling?